seacrest3/Seacrest-README-Generator/README.md

 It is tasked to create a command-line application that dynamically generates a professional README.md file from a user's input.
 This allows the project creator to devote more time to working on the project.

+### User Story

+AS A developer, I WANT a README generator so that I can quickly create a professional README for a new project.

+## Usage

 The application will be invoked by using the following command:

 ```bash
 node index.js
 ```
 The sample README generated using the application is in the 'output' directory of the project repository

-### User Story

-AS A developer, I WANT a README generator so that I can quickly create a professional README for a new project

 ### Acceptance Criteria